raekins/Oracle-on-Kubernetes/README.md

 # Oracle-on-Kubernetes
-**Oracle-On-Kunernetes** is a collection of example Kubernetes Manifest files utilising the Pure Service Orchestrator (PSO) CSI Driver to provide persistent storage
+**Oracle-On-Kunernetes** is a collection of example Kubernetes Manifest files utilising the Pure Service Orchestrator (PSO) CSI Driver to provide persistent Block or File (NFS) storgae to Oracle Databases containers.

 ## Kubernetes Environment
-**Oracle-on-Kubernets** has been tested on MicroK8s but should also work with other Kubernetes distrributions.
+**Oracle-on-Kubernets** has been tested on MicroK8s but should also work with other Kubernetes distributions.

-### Oracle On Kubernetes Database Features
+## Oracle On Kubernetes Database Features
-1. Create Oracle 12c, 18c 18c(XE), 19c
+1. Create Oracle 12c, 18c 18c(XE), 19c Database
 1. Stop / Start Databases
 1. Relocate / Move Databases